gupta-aanshi/Zepto-SQL-Analysis/README.md

-# 🛒 Zepto E-commerce SQL Data Analyst Portfolio Project
+# 🛒 Zepto E-commerce: SQL Data Analysis Project

 This is a **real-world data analyst portfolio project** based on an e-commerce inventory dataset scraped from **Zepto** — one of India’s fastest-growing quick-commerce startups.